nealrs/ns.com/advice/_posts/2018-06-07-What's-In-A-Title.md

 >_By any other word would ~~smell~~ code as ~~sweet~~ 10x_

-At ad agencies, _Art Directors_ aren't actually director level employees.
+At ad agencies, _Art Directors_ aren't actually "director" level employees.
 In banking, practically everyone is a _VP_, _SVP_, _EVP_, or _GVP_.
-Sometimes _Business Development_ is a sales job and somtimes it's about partnerships.
+Sometimes _Business Development_ is a sales job and sometimes it's about partnerships.
 And of course, anyone can call themselves a _founder_.

 Objectively speaking, titles aren't a good indicator of capability or responsibility.